The Research Development Team works with faculty on center grants, complex, multi-PI grants, training grants and other grants of strategic importance.

 - Providing faculty resources to assist in proposal writing

-- Liaising between your proposal team and the Office of Sponsored Programs or Office of the Vice Provost for Research
+- Liaising between your proposal team and the Office of Sponsored Programs or Office of the Vice President Research and Innovation

 To take full advantage of these free services, please email us at firstname.lastname@example.org.